-About 1 in 3 U.S. adults has high blood pressure, a major risk factor for heart disease, stroke, congestive heart failure and kidney disease.
+According to the CDC, 45 percent of U.S. adults have high blood pressure, a major risk factor for heart disease, stroke, congestive heart failure and kidney disease.

 According to the Centers for Disease Control and Prevention, normal blood pressure is defined as a systolic (top) number of less than 120 mmHg and a diastolic (bottom) number of less than 80 mmHg.
 People with systolic readings of 120 to 139 mmHg and diastolic readings of 80 to 89 mmHg would be at risk for high blood pressure or could be told they have prehypertension.
 A diagnosis of high blood pressure is usually confirmed by a doctor after a patient has had more than one elevated reading, which, for most people, would be 140 mmHg or higher over 90 mmHg or higher.

 People with high blood pressure should consult a physician and follow a heart healthy diet, such as the Dietary Approaches to Stop Hypertension (DASH) eating plan.
 A balanced DASH eating plan based on 1,600 to 2,600 calories per day would include:

 - 7 to 12 servings of fruits and vegetables

 - 6 to 11 servings of grains — such as whole-wheat bread, pasta or pitas; oatmeal; brown rice